MicrosoftDocs/fabric-docs/docs/data-factory/templates.md

    :::image type="content" source="media/templates/export-pipeline-as-template.png" lightbox="media/templates/export-pipeline-as-template.png" alt-text="Screenshot showing the Export button on the Home Tab.":::

-A pop-up will appear.
+A pop-up appears.
 To continue, click **Export**.
-A .zip file with the name of your pipeline will saved.
+A .zip file with the name of your pipeline will be saved.

 ### Import your solution as a template